Festivals in Singapore 2023Here are 16 popular festivals in Singapore that are celebrated with great enthusiasm:

 6. Dragon Boat Festival

 The Dragon Boat Festival (also known as Duanwu Festival) or the Zhongxao Festival is a cultural festival of China that originated thousands of years ago.
 The festival is also called the Double Fifth Festival as it falls on the fifth day of the fifth month of the Chinese calendar.
 During this festival, dragon boats compete in races all over the world where Chinese communities are present, including Singapore.
 The boats compete at the Bedok Reservoir.
 People consume rice dumplings (zhongzi) and realgar wines during this day.

 When: The festival usually falls around the end of May to the first two weeks of June on the English calendar - 22 June 2023

 What to Experience: Catch all the action of the races in Bedok Reservoir and DBS Marina Regatta.
 There are fun games to keep you occupied and enjoying before the race.

 7. Hari Raya Puasa

 Hari Raya Puasa marks the end of Ramadan - the month of fasting by the Muslims.
 Hari Raya Puasa means 'The day of Celebration'.
-During this day, people visit the mosques and then the graves (to greet any family that passed away).
-People wear new clothes and visit their families.
-Muslims also recite takbir in mosques in the evening.
+During this festival in Singapore, people visit the mosques and then the graves (to greet any family that passed away).
+They celebrate by wearing new clothes and visiting their families along with reciting takbir in mosques in the evening.
 Oil lamps are also lit up.
 The festival symbolises purification and renewal of an individual.